Center-for-Global-Development/msa-amc-sizing/index.md

 Additionally, remember that we're trying to identify the threshold case — the point at which firms are just willing to participate.
 Firms with lower costs or higher probabilities of success than our estimates will find participation attractive, while those with higher costs or lower chances of success will not participate.

-<h2 id="incentive_size">4.
-Determining the optimal incentive size</h2>
+<h2 id="program_size">4.
+Determining the Overall Program Size</h2>

-Larger pull sizes will incentivize more firms to participate.
-Designers should consider the number of firms they are seeking to attract and the eternal tradeoff: a larger AMC creates more chances for a successful innovation but also entails higher costs.
-For example, during the COVID-19 pandemic, it was important to attract firms with even a modest probability of success which contrasts from the classic case for an advance market commitment because inducing as many attempts as possible was necessary to meet the urgency and magnitude of the crisis ([Ahuja et al 2021](https://www.aeaweb.org/articles?id=10.1257/pandp.20211103)).
-However, normally we do not want to attract a lot of firms who have a low probability of success — one of the benefits of pull is that firms with a high probability of success self-select into the R&D. Thinking through how many firms are likely to be attracted to compete for the pull mechanism or we want to see compete is a key ingredient in the costing analysis.
+We have seen how to calculate the expected costs firms face when pursuing innovation, but how do we move from understanding a single firm's costs to determining the total size of the pull incentive needed?

+The key is to recognize that each additional firm attempting innovation increases the overall chances of success.
+Consider a case where any single firm has a 10% chance of developing a successful innovation.
+With multiple firms participating, our chances of success improve, though attracting additional firms becomes increasingly expensive as they must consider sharing the reward if multiple succeed.

+This creates a fundamental tradeoff: the more firms that participate, the more likely we are to achieve the innovation's benefits—whether that's lives saved from a new vaccine or emissions reduced from clean technology—but increasing this probability becomes increasingly expensive.
+Setting a target probability of success means asking: what is the social value of increasing our chances of achieving these benefits?
+During the COVID-19 pandemic, the massive daily cost of delay meant even small increases in the probability of success had enormous value, justifying efforts to attract many firms ([Ahuja et al 2021](https://www.aeaweb.org/articles?id=10.1257/pandp.20211103)).
+However, this contrasts with other pull funding use cases where the funder only seeks to incentivize a few of the best-suited firms to participate.

+Thinking through how many firms are likely to be attracted to compete for the pull mechanism, or we want to see compete, is a key ingredient in the costing analysis.

 <iframe
     src="needed_attempts_graph.html"